When You're A Guy Who Has Trouble Relating To Other Guys

 - They mainly hang out in big groups with other guys.
 Often the members have known each other for quite a while.

-- They subscribe to stereotypical gender roles and tend to look down on any guy who doesn't act like a man 'should'.
-They tend to unconsciously enforce these gender roles, being quick to label a guy who doesn't act like a typical male as 'not a real man' or a pussy or a fag (i.e., they can be pretty sexist and homophobic in that they see anything that's feminine or 'gay' as a negative).
+- They subscribe to stereotypical gender roles and tend to look down on any guy who doesn't act like a man "should".
+They tend to unconsciously enforce these gender roles, being quick to label a guy who doesn't act like a typical male as "not a real man" or a pussy or gay (i.e., they can be sexist and homophobic in that they see anything that's feminine or "gay" as a negative).

-- Compared to, say, 40-year-old suburban moms, they're pretty quick to use physical fighting, or the threat of having to scuffle, as a way to resolve their disputes.
+- They're much quicker to turn to physical fighting, or the threat of having to scuffle, as a way to resolve their disputes.
 Being seen as tough is important to them.

 Now the list above is pretty much true in spirit, but it can give the impression that guy's guys are more aggressive and mean-spirited than they often are.
 Picture a bunch of goofy college students having some beers and talking smack to each other as they play video games.
-Most of the time they're good-natured and get along with everyone fine.
-Many of their traits aren't inherently negative, they're just one style of looking at the world (some are hard to defend though).
+Most of the time they're good natured and get along with everyone fine.
+Many of their traits aren't inherently negative, they're just one style of living in the world (some are hard to defend though).
 Even if they have certain values about how a male should act or whatnot, they often don't hold these views with any evil intentions.

 Reasons a guy may not feel comfortable around guy's guys

-There are several, often connected, reasons a male may feel off-balance around guy's guys.
+There are several, often connected, reasons a man may feel off-balance around guy's guys.
 Often they go back to childhood:

 - He may have been picked on or rejected by more stereotypically male kids while growing up, most likely for one of the other points on this list.

-- He always had a personality that didn't fit that of a stereotypical male (e.g., he was more emotionally sensitive than what his peers considered acceptable).
+- He always had a personality that didn't fit the stereotypical male (e.g., he was more emotionally sensitive than what his peers considered acceptable).

 - He's always seen typical male behavior as vaguely ignorant and ridiculous.
-He never had any desire to compete with other dudes in chest thumping competitions to become the alpha male.
-He may be turned off by other aspects of bro culture, like their emotional cluelessness or their anti-intellectualism.
+He never had any desire to compete with other dudes in chest thumping competitions to become the pack leader.
+He may be turned off by other aspects of bro culture, like their emotional cluelessness or anti-intellectualism.

 - He was skinny, overweight, or physically uncoordinated growing up, which led to him getting picked on, or just not being able to keep up with other guys in the areas that were important to them, like playing sports or being tough.

-- He was a bit wimpy and unassertive growing up, leading to the same problems as in the point above.
+- He was a bit wimpy and unassertive as a kid, leading to the same problems as in the point above.

 - While growing up he had a difficult relationship with an adult who was a typical man's man.
 For example, a guy's macho father may have always been disappointed that he was more interested in reading than going hunting.
 To add some salt to that wound, he may have then been negatively compared to a brother who was the epitome of a typical male.

 - Somewhat opposite to the point above, he may have not have had a lot of exposure to stereotypical males growing up, and so tends to see them as unpredictable and alien as an adult.
-For example, he may have grown up with his single mother and two sisters (Note that this isn't to say I think all men raised mainly by women will have their masculinity compromised.
-I think it's more that if a boy is wary of guy culture to begin with, then growing up mostly around women can amplify that effect).
+For example, he may have grown up with a single mother and two sisters.
+(This isn't to say I think all men raised mainly by women will have their masculinity compromised.
+I think it's more that if a boy is wary of guy culture to begin with, then growing up mostly around women can amplify it.)

 The complicated, conflicting reasons a guy may want to learn how to get along with guy's guys better

-Some men never felt much of a connection to guy's guys and they don't care one bit or consider it a problem in their lives.
-They just don't hang around these people, and instead make friends with non-broish guys who are similar to them, or have more women in their social circle.
-The worst that happens to them is they occasionally get mildly irritated when someone judges them for not being 'male' enough or they get exposed to the kind of masculine behavior that makes them roll their eyes.
+Some men never felt much of a connection to guy's guys, and they don't care one bit or consider it a problem.
+They just don't hang around those types, and instead make friends with non-broish guys who are similar to them, or have more women in their social circle.
+The worst that happens to them is they occasionally get mildly irritated when someone judges them for not being "male" enough, or they get exposed to the kind of masculine behavior that makes them roll their eyes.

 I think if someone doesn't want to hang out with guy's guys that's totally fine.
-It's a pretty common choice to make in this situation.
+It's a common choice to make in this situation.
 There's no one right way of dealing with a feeling of not getting along with typical males.
 The one thing I'd caution if you go this route is to watch for false feelings of superiority.
 Just because someone doesn't relate to guy's guys, it doesn't mean he's better than them in every way.
-This is especially true if someone is using that sense of superiority in an ego-protecting way, where on some level they want to get along with other men better, but have decided it will never work, and do the sour grapes thing.
+This is especially true if they're using that sense of superiority to protect their ego, where on some level they want to get along with other men better, but have decided it will never work, and do the sour grapes thing.
 Sure, guy's guys aren't perfect, but every subculture has its flaws.

 Other guys do want to be able to get along with typical males better.
-If that's the case I think this is one area where someone really has to be aware of what their motivations are.
+If that's the case I think this is one area where they really have to be aware of what their motivations are.
 Since a lot of men who don't click with other guys had problems with them growing up, they sometimes have very conflicted Love-Hate feelings.